ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 Spektrum Satellite Receivers Operate on PPM-Sum
 ===============================================

--  Although Spektrum main receivers do not communicate by PPM-Sum their range extending "satellite" receivers do.
--  So it is feasible to use a single `Spektrum Satellite Receiver <http://www.spektrumrc.com/Products/Default.aspx?ProdID=SPM9645>`__ to act as a PPM-Sum receiver with Pixhawk.
+-  It is feasible to use a single `Spektrum Satellite Receiver <http://www.spektrumrc.com/Products/Default.aspx?ProdID=SPM9645>`__ to act as a DSM receiver with Pixhawk.

    -  Simply pre-bind the Spektrum Satellite to your transmitter using a conventional Spektrum receiver with satellite attached.
    -  Then connect the tiny Spektrum Satellite receiver to the special "Spektrum" connector on either the PX4IO or Pixhawk.

--  Currently satellites only work with the Spektrum DX7 and DX8 transmitters, Transmitters with more channels are (in progress).
 -  The satellite receiver can be bound to transmitter with Mission Planner.
    This functionality is located in Radio Calibration screen on Initial Setup.